Frequently Asked Questions

 Second, SkyRouters using Ctek's Automation Control option can quickly develop monitoring and control applications, and connect them to Ctek's SkyCloud visualization application without programming.
 Automation Control is a software PLC application based on an intuitive, menu based rapid development environment.

-A: Yes, but Ctek’s 4500 Ethernet server provides a more economical solution for wired applications.
+Yes, but Ctek's 4500 Ethernet server provides a more economical solution for wired applications.
 The 4500 is code and application compatible with current production SkyRouters.
-This means that both Automation Control, and coded applications developed for wired networks are easily transferred to wireless or hybrid networks.
+This means that both Automation Control, and coded applications developed for wired networks are easily transferred to wireless or hybrid network

 The micro USB connection is a high-speed client or host connection.
 It provides a mechanism to update a SkyRouter's flash memory and supports RNDIS/EEM/ECM

 SkyRouter comes standard with a serial packet assembler and disassembler (PAD) feature that supports TCP, UDB, and PPP connections.
 In well over a decade of manufacturing SkyRouters, Ctek has never encountered a serial controller that could not be successfully connected to the cellular network using our serial PAD feature.

 Ctek's Automation Control option is a software based programmable logic controller (PLC) that installs on all current production SkyRouters.
 Like all PLCs, Automation Control reads inputs (digital, analog, pulse, or Modbus) and sets states or values on outputs (digital, Modbus).
 Unlike most PLCs, Automation Control logic is constructed using simple pulldown or data field values, preprocessed by calculator type mathematical functions, and post-processed by simple programs constructed from a library of logic and control functions.
 Automation Control provides real-time alarms using SMS and email, and daily user defined reports in spreadsheet format.